kendiea-com/greenDAOPagination/README.md

 # greenDAOPagination Service

 ### Purpose:
-To get the items from dao object in pagination in single line.<br>
+This greenDAO pagination service is to get the items from dao object in pagination in single line.<br>
 Example<br>
 `userDAOPagination.getRecordsForPage(1);` <br>
 which results the records for first page(Where is 1 is the pageNumber).